abokareem/Larvela/app/Jobs/Readme.md

 **Updated 2018-07-24**

-A number of Job files which only sent emails are now free to be used as "hook" files for additional Business Logic.
-The email code has been converted to using the Mailable interface and placed in app/Mail with the correspnding "blade" put in resources/views/Mailable/<store_code>/ directory structure.
-This will be documented in the final release candidate.
+- A number of Job files which only sent emails are now free to be used as "hook" files for additional Business Logic.
+- The email code that was in the Job file has been converted to use the Mailable interface and placed in app/Mail with the corresponding "blade" put in resources/views/Mailable/<store_code>/ directory structure.
+- Controllers are being modified to call both the Job and the Mail::() interfaces.
+- This will be documented in the final release candidate.

 **Updated 2017-10-31**